Garmin eTrex 10 Review

 During this Garmin eTrex 10 review what immediately struck me is how distinctive-looking this black and yellow device is.
 It’s a small and compact unit with measurements of 2.1″ x 4.0″ x 1.3″, which is a good bit smaller than a standard-sized smartphone.
 It’s also light and easy to carry as it weighs only 5 oz (141.7 g) with the batteries installed.
 The device is surrounded by a thick plastic casing that has an ergonomically designed grip on the side.
 Along with its compact size, this makes it an easy machine to carry around on your hiking trips.

 The eTrex 10 is a rugged and waterproof unit.
-It has an IPX7 rating that means it can survive being exposed to water for 30 minutes up to a depth of 1 metre.
+It has an IPX7 rating that means it can survive being exposed to water for 30 minutes up to a depth of 1 meter.
 In reality, this means that it’s waterproof and can be used safely in the rain.

 Display

 The display is a 2.2″ monochrome (black and white) screen.
 It has a low resolution of 128 x 160 pixels that does not provide the detail and clarity of other more expensive devices.
-The good news, however, is that it’s easy to read and the display is transflective, which means it’s entirely readable in bright sunshine.
+The good news, however, is that it’s easy to read, and the display is transflective, which means it’s entirely readable in bright sunshine.

 Control Buttons

 For those of you familiar with the eTrex range then you’ll know that they have a joystick type button on the upper right-hand side.
 This joystick is what you use to scroll through the various menu options.
 If you haven’t used one of these before then initially you might find it a little awkward.
-After a few days using the device, however, you should find that it becomes straightforward and dare I say, intuitive to use.
+After a few days using the device, however, you should find that it becomes straightforward and, dare I say, intuitive to use.

 Pro Tip: If you press and hold the joystick you can mark a waypoint